RetroDECK/ES-DE/USERGUIDE-DEV.md

 The supported file extensions are listed in [unix/es_systems.xml](resources/systems/unix/es_systems.xml), [macos/es_systems.xml](resources/systems/macos/es_systems.xml) and [windows/es_systems.xml](resources/systems/windows/es_systems.xml) but if you generated the game system directories on first application startup, there will be a file named systeminfo.txt in each game system directory that includes the list of supported file extensions.

-Here is the snippet from the unix/es_systems.xml file:
+Here is a snippet from unix/es_systems.xml:

 ```xml
 <system>